Garmin vs Strava: Leak Shows Connect Targeting Strava

 The data moat

 Garmin’s first-party physiological stack is its defensive moat.
-Sleep, HRV, Body Battery, Training Readiness, Training Status, Race Predictor, Recovery Time, and the full sensor suite work only with Garmin hardware.
+Sleep, HRV, Body Battery, Training Status, Race Predictor, Recovery Time, and the full sensor suite work only with Garmin hardware.
 Strava can only calculate a limited number of these because Strava does not own the sensors.

 The strategic logic extends beyond a race to be the last platform standing.
 In an AI-driven future where software and app layers are swept away, the hardware data layer must remain.
-AI needs its facts.
-AI coaches, AI insights, and AI training plans all require something to digest.
 The party that owns the sensor producing the data is structurally shielded to a good degree.
 The party running the software experience on top is not.
+Selective openness to competitive hardware preserves the moat.
+Workout data flowing into segments and the social feed is replaceable.
+Physiological data flowing into Body Battery and Training Readiness should not be.

 The verdict

+Garmin is up to something.
 The leak indicates a follower-based system in flux.
 Q1 2026 earnings provide evidence of the user base growth required to support a social platform.
 Connect+ provides the route to expanding reach without breaking the hardware moat.

 Garmin has three levers available, none of which require imitating Strava directly: